ONLINE ART CLASSES

 A note on acrylics:

-There is far less distance between the cheaper and more expensive brands of acrylics than there is with oils.
+There is not a huge distance between the cheaper and more expensive brands of acrylics than there is with oils.
 There are more brands of good quality acrylics around than oils.
 So acrylics are v good in this regard.
+Cheap and cheerful acrylics are fine.
 I choose to use Monte Marte Dimension and Derivan Matisse for my under-paintings, they are great acrylics for underpainting, low cost and are good.
-If you have some already, use them for the course, just check you’ve got a enough colours.
-Officeworks have some interesting acrylics: J Burrows.
-They are not bad but not as good as Monte Marte, have some nice colours that you can us straight from the tube.
+If you have some already, use them for the course, check against list above.
+Officeworks have some interesting acrylics: J Burrows and Chromacryl.
+They are not bad and less expensive, especially Chromacryl.